0x67/hacktiv8/README.md

 Some folder might have `test.js` file, don't worry about those one.
 It's just prototype for the actual code that I wrote it separate file.

 Why updating separate file?
-Just because so I have backup, in case something went south and my working pattern is `today = todayAssignment(if any) + tomorrowAssignment` mainly just so I have free weekend to play game 🤣
+Just because so I have backup, in case something went south, plus my working pattern is `today = todayAssignment(if any) + tomorrowAssignment`.
+Nah, not really tho, it's mainly just so I have free weekend to play game 🤣

 # Euler.js
 My take on [Project Euler](https://projecteuler.net/) using Javascript.
 # Buddy Daniel Challenge